leokfwong/organ-donation-blockchain/README.md

 # Organ Donation Blockchain

 Organ Donation Blockchain is a prototype created as a proof-of-concept for a decentralized solution.
-The application is built on Ethereum, more specifically on Remix where the smart contract is compile and deployed.
-Metamask serves as a wallet for mananing the fake Ether provided by Ganache.
+The application is built on Ethereum, more specifically on Remix where the smart contract is compiled and deployed.
+MetaMask serves as a wallet for managing the fake Ether provided by Ganache.
 A front-end interface application is built in JavaScript and interacts with the back-end via Web3.js.

 ## Getting Started